Saturday, 19 April 2025

 FIRST SATURDAY MASS AND BENEDICTION

-Resumes at 10 am Sacred Heart Catholic Church.
-Tuesday the 4th of February - Followed by morning tea.
+10 am Sacred Heart Catholic Church.
+Tuesday the 6th of May- Followed by morning tea.
 Please let others know who would love to come along.

 The Group meets in the Parish Hospitality Centre on Wednesdays from 9 am to 12 noon.
 Activities include